 The commissioner must submit a report to the governor and chairs and ranking minority members of the senate and house of representatives committees with jurisdiction on state government finance by January 15 of each year that provides economic, social, and environmental demographic information to assist public and elected officials with long-term management decisions.
-The report must identify and assess the information important to understanding the state's two-, ten-, and 50-year outlook.
+The report must identify and assess the information important to understanding the state's two-, ten-, and 50-year outlook, including the budget implications for those time periods.
 The report must include the demographic forecast required by section 4A.02, paragraph (e), and information to assist with the preparation of the milestones report required by section 4A.11, and may include policy recommendations based upon the information and assessment provided.

 (a) The commissioner shall appoint a state demographer.
 The demographer must be professionally competent in demography and must possess demonstrated ability based upon past performance.

 (b) The demographer shall: